Part V

 Set (Mindset).

 Neurotype matters: neurodivergent sensory/cognitive patterns can amplify overwhelm or alter processing.
-Plan adaptations (simplified sensory field, slower pacing, clearer cues, opt-out signals) and line up ND-literate support for integration.
+Plan adaptations (simplified sensory field, slower pacing, clearer cues, opt-out signals) and line up support that understands neurodivergent processing for integration.

 Peak states are weather.
 Character is climate.
 Integration changes the climate.